cmrivers/epipy/docs/FAQ.md

 Checkerboard plots display similar data as a case tree plot, but instead of a network it shows a simple time series for each human to human cluster.

 The number in the center of each check is the case id that corresponds to the the line listing.
+I have not yet figured out how to display these numbers so they don't overlap.
+Sorry.

 ###I have a question/complaint/compliment.